 “Covered Person” is any individual whose Personal Data is collected, used, processed, shared or retained by Golder, including, without limitation, employees of Golder and individuals affiliated with Golder’s customers, and suppliers.

-“Golder” means Golder Associates Corporation, Enterra Holdings Ltd. (EHL) and their subsidiaries, affiliates, divisions and groups.
+“Golder” means Golder Associates Corporation, its subsidiaries, affiliates, divisions and groups.

 “Information Services” includes the combination of Golder owned or leased technologies and systems and the agents (its administrators and users including Golder employees, Customers and Third Party resources) using those technologies and systems to support Golder operations.
 Information Services include the collection, management, storage and retrieval/provision of information to agents.